Getting Started

 - After the deployment has been reloaded, open the shell of the debugging container.

-- When you've succeeded, you will see the processes of both/all containers in the Pod when doing a
+- When you've succeeded, you will see the processes of both/all containers in the Pod when executing

 ps aux